 During the first commercial discussions, even before a main contract is mentioned, it is common for an NDA (Non-Disclosure Agreement) to be signed between the parties.
-However, most often, the usual scenario is that of a unilateral NDA proposed by the prospect, implying that only one party (generally the SaaS publisher) is committed to protecting the confidential information transmitted by the other.
+However, most often, the usual scenario is that of a unilateral NDA proposed by the prospect, implying that only one party (generally the SaaS vendor) is committed to protecting the confidential information transmitted by the other.

-• Technical details and platform security information.
+• Technical details and platform security information — including the technical documentation the vendor agrees to share.

 • The product roadmap in the short and medium term.